-Under existing law, interest on the Bonds is not excluded from gross income for federal income tax purposes.
-Interest on, any transfer of, and any profit made on the sale, exchange or other disposition of the Bonds are exempt from the Ohio corporation franchise tax (to the extent computed on the net income basis), the Ohio personal income tax, and income taxes imposed by municipalities and other political subdivisions in Ohio.
-Interest on the Bonds, as is the case with most other forms of interest on debt obligations, is not subject to the Ohio commercial activity tax.
+Under existing law, interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103(a) of the Internal Revenue Code of 1986, as amended (the "Code"), is not treated as an item of tax preference under Section 57 of the Code for purposes of the alternative minimum tax imposed on individuals and corporations.
+Interest on, any transfer of, and any profit made on the sale, exchange or other disposition of the Bonds are exempt from the Ohio personal income tax, the Ohio commercial activity tax, the Ohio corporation franchise tax (to the extent computed on the net income basis), and from income taxes imposed by municipalities, school districts and joint economic development districts in Ohio.
 We express no opinion regarding other tax consequences caused by the receipt or accrual of interest on the Bonds.
+Under the Code, portions of the interest on the Bonds may be subject to the branch profits tax imposed on certain foreign corporations doing business in the United States and to the tax imposed on the excess net passive income of certain S corporations.